-The IRR exercise confirmed that, the coders were sufficiently reliable at identifying and correctly coding the relevant events.
-The coding of the underlying experiences which comprise the events, although less reliable, was however within the bounds of acceptability set by the management team.
-Likewise, the coding of the floor/region which participants were on/in at the time of the experience, and the assigning of global time markers.
-The IRR exercise, in addition to being an excellent training tool for the coders also identified areas were consistency could be improved.
-The identified issues were addressed by improving the definition of the codes providing detailed feedback to the coders and recoding some of the transcripts.
+The IRR exercise highlighted that on average, the coders were reliable at identifying and correctly coding most events.
+The coding of the experiences which comprise the events was less reliable, with mean agreement across coders being only slightly less than the self imposed standard.
+Likewise was the coding of the floor/region which participants were on or in at the time of experiences, and the assigning of global time markers.
+The IRR exercise identified the source for much of the variation between coders.
+The identified problems were addressed by improving the definitions of the codes, providing detailed feedback to the coders and recoding some of the transcripts.

-It should be noted that processing the interviews from audio tape to coded information stored in the database is an extremely time consuming process.
+It should be noted that processing the interviews from raw audio tape to identified information stored in the database is an extremely time consuming process.
 The entire process involves the following tasks:

-- transcribing the interview by a qualified audio typist: 1-1.5 days, - editing the transcript by a member of the interview team: 1-3 days depending on individual coder, length of transcript and quality of transcription, - coding transcript by a member of the interview team: 1-2.5 days depending on individual coder and length of transcript, - entering coded data into HEED database by database developer: 1 4 hours depending on length of transcript.
+- Transcribing the interview by a qualified audio typist: 1-1.5 days. - Editing the transcript by a member of the interview team: 1-3 days depending on individual coder, length of transcript and quality of transcription.

+- Coding transcript by a member of the interview team: 1-2.5 days depending on individual coder and length of transcript. - Entering coded data into HEED database by database developer: 1 4 hours depending on length of transcript.

-Given the time involved in the data extraction process, the team decided to focus their initial coding efforts on a set of identified key engineering questions.
+Given the time involved in the data extraction process, the team decided to focus their initial coding efforts on the identified key engineering questions in the first pass coding.